 Description: The following information and data shall be submitted for review and evaluation for recognition of membranes used as temporary ceiling construction barriers in an evaluation report:

-Product Description: The membranes are composed with and without woven reinforcement to make up the temporary barriers.
+Product Description: The temporary barriers consist of membranes manufactured with or without woven reinforcement.

-Installation Instructions: Installations details including limitations of product installations.
+Installation Instructions: Installation details including limitations of product installations.

 Packaging and Identification: Packaging labels for the barriers shall include the manufacturer or a registered trademark, model or name of the product, size and applicable certification body logo and evaluation report number.